Network Frontiers, LLC

 3.5.
 Acceptable Use.
 Customer may not use Subscription Services, and will ensure that the Users do not use the Subscription Services to: (a) to infringe on, violate, dilute or misappropriate the Intellectual Property Rights of any third party or any rights of publicity or privacy; (b) to store or post defamatory, inflammatory, trade libelous, threatening, or harassing data; (c) to store or post obscene, pornographic or indecent content or data; (d) to introduce or propagate any unauthorized data, malware, viruses, worms, Trojan horses, spyware, worms, other malicious or harmful code; (e) interfere with or attempt to interfere with or disrupt the integrity, security, functionality or proper working of the Subscription Services; or (f) attempt to discover, access, read, alter, destroy, or damage any programs, data or other information stored on or in connection with the Subscription Services by any other party; (g) attempt to discover, access, read, or download the entire contents of the UCF library.
 Customer may access the Subscription Services only through interfaces and protocols provided or authorized by Network Frontiers.4.
 PAYMENT TERMS

 4.1.
 General.
 Customer will pay Network Frontiers the Subscription Fees as set forth in the applicable Order.
 Unless otherwise specified in an Order, all fees due to Network Frontiers will be due and payable net 30 days after the date of Network Frontiers’ invoice.
+All accounts will be provisioned immediately, and paid features will be activated upon full payment.
 All payments pursuant to this Agreement (a) are nonrefundable unless otherwise expressly stated in this Agreement, (b) will be made in U.S. Dollars, and (c) are exclusive of shipping, taxes, and duties, which will be paid solely by Customer (other than taxes based on Network Frontiers’ net income).
 All late payments will be assessed a service charge of 1.5% per month to the extent allowed by Applicable Law.

 4.2.
 Payment Card Terms.
 Customer may pay Network Frontiers the Subscription Fees via Payment Card as set forth in the applicable Order.
 By providing Network Frontiers with Payment Card information (including account number, expiration date, card verification code, and billing address), Customer authorizes Network Frontiers to charge such Payment Card for all Subscription Fees that are due and payable hereunder.
 Network Frontiers will initiate periodic charges to Payment Card for all Subscription Fees incurred during the Term.
 Customer’s authorization of such recurring charges will remain effective for the duration of the Term, unless Customer notifies Network Frontiers in writing that Customer revokes such consent.
 Customer further authorizes Network Frontiers to receive updated Payment Card account information from the issuer of the Payment Card.5.
 DISCLAIMER OF WARRANTIES THE SERVICES ARE PROVIDED ON AN “AS IS” BASIS AND ALL WARRANTIES, CONDITIONS, REPRESENTATIONS, INDEMNITIES AND GUARANTEES WITH RESPECT TO THE SERVICES, AND ALL COMPONENTS THEREOF, WHETHER EXPRESS OR IMPLIED, ARISING BY LAW, CUSTOM, OR PRIOR ORAL OR WRITTEN STATEMENTS MADE BY Network Frontiers, ITS REPRESENTATIVES, THIRD PARTIES, OR OTHERWISE, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, NON-INFRINGEMENT AND LOSS OF DATA ARE HEREBY EXCLUDED AND DISCLAIMED TO THE FULLEST EXTENT PERMITTED BY APPLICABLE LAW.
 CUSTOMER’S USE OF THE UNIFIED COMPLIANCE NETWORK IS SOLELY AT CUSTOMER’S OWN RISK.
 Network Frontiers DOES NOT WARRANT THAT THE SUBSCRIPTION SERVICES WILL OPERATE UNINTERRUPTED OR BE ERROR-FREE, OR THAT ALL DEFECTS WILL BE CORRECTED.
 Network Frontiers MAKES NO WARRANTY CONCERNING TIMELINESS, ACCURACY, PERFORMANCE, QUALITY, RELIABILITY OR COMPLETENESS OF ANY INFORMATION OBTAINED OR DERIVED THROUGH THE USE OF THE SUBSCRIPTION SERVICES (INCLUDING THE UNIFIED COMPLIANCE NETWORK).
 6. LIMITATION OF LIABILITY